PondiB/PondiB/README.md

 A Computational Geographer who tries to solve various location-based challenges and data processing bottlenecks in our lives today.
 I learn everyday.
 - 🔭 I’m currently improving my knowledge in the Geo-Informatics space and Software Engineering with a focus on Data.
 - 🌱 Looking forward onto Software Engineer Roles (Python, Golang, Kotlin, Java, etc).
 A bonus if it's spatial data intensive.
-- 🥅 Goals: To be able develop reliable and sscalable data-intensive applications that are positiviely impactful to the society.
+- 🥅 Goals: To be able develop reliable and scalable data-intensive applications that are positiviely impactful to the society.

 ### You can connect with me: